 Message from the Executive Director

-The visitors who come to PER as scholars and speakers are a vital part of our work, and I am thrilled that David Blei (Columbia), Eric Maskin (Harvard) among others have agreed to participate in our programming this year.
+The scholars who come to PER as weekly visitors, instructors of mini courses, or to present the annual Distinguished PER Lecture are a vital part of our work, and I am thrilled that Nick Ryan (Yale), Weijie Zhong (Stanford), and Marzena Rostek (Wisconsin) among others have agreed to participate in our programming this fall.

 I encourage you to take advantage of all that we offer.
 Explore the rich resources on this website and join our events in person.

-I’m looking forward to seeing you at PER events soon.
+I’m looking forward to seeing you at a PER event soon.
 Have a great year!